Damilola-Dhikrah/ai-business-idea-generator/README.md

 AI Business Idea Generator

-A simple Streamlit app: enter a niche/industry and it generates 3 concise startup ideas — each with a Pitch, Target Audience, Revenue Model, and Execution Steps (plus optional Validation).
+A simple Streamlit app: enter a niche/industry and it generates 3 concise startup ideas, each with a Pitch, Target Audience, Revenue Model, and Execution Steps (plus optional Validation).

 Runs locally with Ollama (free) and can also use OpenAI if you add an API key.